xythobuz/xythobuz.github.io/input/index.md

 To receive my latest updates, you can subscribe to the <a href="rss.xml"><img src="img/rss.png">RSS Feed</a>.

+If you'd like, you can [support my open-source work on GitHub Sponsors](https://github.com/sponsors/xythobuz).

 ### Recent Posts and Updates

 <!--%